nus-cs2113-AY2021S2/tp/docs/team/liping-eng.md

 Feature #2:
 - What it does: Allows users to simulate their CAP base on information from Feature #1 and grade details* from each module.
 - Justification: This feature helps the users see how different grades affect their CAP.

+Implemented Add Module Grade, Add Module MC, Components in ModuleInfo Feature.

+Feature #1:
+- What it does: Allows users to add module grade for each module.
+- Justification: This feature helps the users keep track of their module grade.

+Feature #2:
+- What it does: Allows users to add modular credits for each module.
+- Justification: This feature helps the users keep track of their modular credits.

+Feature #3:
+- What it does: Allows users to add and view components and its weightage of a module.
+- Justification: This feature helps the users keep track of the assessment breakdown of the module by putting it in one convenient location.

 **Code contributed:** [RepoSense link](https://nus-cs2113-ay2021s2.github.io/tp-dashboard/?search=&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=&tabOpen=true&tabType=zoom&zA=liping-eng&zR=AY2021S2-CS2113T-F08-4%2Ftp%5Bmaster%5D&zACS=142.81974817760107&zS=2021-03-05&zFS=&zU=2021-04-12&zMG=undefined&zFTF=commit&zFGS=groupByRepos&zFR=false)